 Trevor Connor 07:10

-I had honey I was gonna say that handlebar bag and I took
+I was gonna say that handlebar bag is ruined.

 Rob Pickels 07:13

-a picture I’ll show you guys the picture I have honey like on my face.
-I didn’t even know it.
+I took a picture, I’ll show you guys the picture.
+I have honey like on my face – I didn’t even know it.

 Grant Holicky 07:18

-i All I can picture is Rob riding with a red t shirt a little too short his poohbear Honey, I
+All I can picture is Rob riding with a red t shirt, a little too short, his pooh bear moment, eating honey.

-I don’t think I was in a T shirt.
-I’ll go back and look at pictures but I want to use this this this in my opinion.
-This is a great topic.
+I don’t think I was in a T shirt, I’ll go back and look at pictures but I want to use this – this, in my opinion, this is a great topic.
 What do you guys eat while riding?
 Are you carbohydrate dependent like me?
 How do you get through things?
-Because I know for me, I’m super dependent on food and try as I may to extend my time that I can go without eating on the bike because it’s a huge limiter.
-Because I love to do really long Mountain Bike Adventures and I have to take a gazillion calories with me.
-What’s your experience kind of with this food?
+Because I know for me, I’m super dependent on food and try as I may to extend my time that I can go without eating on the bike because it’s a huge limiter because I love to do really long mountain bike adventures and I have to take a gazillion calories with me, what’s your experience kind of with this food?
 What are your favorite things to eat while you’re out there?
 What do you got?

 Grant Holicky 08:01